The Most Comprehensive Open-Source Astrology Engine

 Python orchestration.
 C++17 performance.

-Moira runs a C++17 native extension (_moira_native) for performance-critical paths, while the Python layer owns the API surface, orchestration, and per-stage controls.
-Every transformation is named, documented, and individually toggleable.
+Moira runs a C++17 native extension (_moira_native) for performance-critical paths, while the Python layer owns the API surface, orchestration, and documented controls for exposed stages.

 JPL DE441/DE440 Kernel